charlespeach/react-playground/docs/learnings.md

   - Is only able to return a single node
 - Properties
   - You can set expected property types via `App.propTypes` and default property values via `App.defaultProps`
+  - Meant to be passed into our components as static values or methods